 Group-IB has previously published the Incident Response details for the EstateRansomware group.

-Based on the comparison we believe that EstateRansomware, SenSayQ and “Noname” ransomware are controlled by the same individuals as the Brain Cipher group.
+Based on the comparison, we believe that EstateRansomware, SenSayQ, and “Noname” ransomware are controlled by the same individuals as the Brain Cipher group.

 We have discovered victims of the EstateRansomware/SenSayQ/Noname groups in France, Malaysia, Hong Kong, the USA, Italy, and Lebanon.